 Consuming nutrient-dense foods grown in soil rich with diverse microbial communities positively effects our health

-Research suggests that individuals who consume diets rich in fruits, vegetables, whole grains, and other plant-based foods tend to have a diverse and healthy gut microbiome.
+Research suggests that individuals who consume diets rich in organically grown fruits, vegetables, whole grains, and other plant-based foods tend to have a diverse and healthy gut microbiome.
 This diversity is associated with better overall immunity and health outcomes.

 Modern agricultural practices such as pesticide use and synthetic fertilisers negatively impact soil microbial communities